Algernon Sidney Crapsey: Early life

 When his father got into financial difficulty, Crapsey quit school at age eleven and took a job in a dry good store.
 When, after two years, his father recovered financially, Crapsey returned to school, but because he was the oldest boy in his class, he felt uncomfortable and quit school again and took a job in a hardware factory.
 After a co-worker called him "worthless," in August 1862, at age fourteen, Crapsey joined the army during the American Civil War.
 However, he was given a medical discharge the first winter after his enlistment and sent back to his home in Fairmount, Ohio.

-At home, Crapsey was bored, both at home and at his father's law office.
+Both at home and at his father's law office, Crapsey was bored.
 However, there was a library in the same building.
 Crapsey took advantage of the library to educate himself.
-He read Walter Scott, Charles Dickens, Washington Irving, Thomas Babington Macaulay, William Makepeace Thackeray, H. F. M. Prescott, and the Bible.
+He read Walter Scott, Charles Dickens, Washington Irving, Thomas Babington Macaulay, William Makepeace Thackeray, William H. Prescott, and the Bible.
 One evening in Cincinnati, Crapsey attended a service at Christ Church.
 He later looked back on the experience "as the hour of his conversion."

 In 1863, Crapsey took a job as storekeeper in a salt yard in West Virginia.
 By the beginning of 1864, he was back in Cincinnati.
 He found a job there as a bookkeeper in a printing company.
 To improve his qualifications for the job, he attended night classes.
 Nevertheless, Crapsey was fired.
 His next job was in the Dead Letter Office in Washington, D.C. for six months.

 Crapsey's uncle persuaded him that there were more opportunities in New York City.
 He found a job as bookkeeper and cashier in a print shop.

 Ministry in the Episcopal Church

-While working in New York City, Crapsey attended services at Christ Episcopal Church. the Rev. Ferdinand Cartwright Ewer was the rector.
+While working in New York City, Crapsey attended services at Christ Episcopal Church.
+The Rev. Ferdinand Cartwright Ewer was the rector.
 This was another turning point in Crapsey's life.
 Ewer influenced Crapsey to seek ordination in the Episcopal church.
 To receive the education required for ordination, he attended St. Stephen's College, Annandale, New York for two years.
 He then attended the General Theological Seminary in New York City for three years, graduating with a degree in divinity.

 Crapsey was ordained a deacon on June 30, 1872, and a priest on October 5, 1873.

 After ordination, Crapsey worked in St. Paul's Chapel of Trinity Church in New York City.

 During his time in St. Paul's Chapel of Trinity Church, Crapsey married Adelaide Trowbridge, whose father was a Catskill, New York newspaper man.
 The couple had nine children.